 Nearly all of FastestVPN’s 350 servers are P2P-optimized.
 The VPN’s website only suggests you avoid torrenting on its servers in Australia, Hong Kong, Singapore, South Korea, and India (my speed tests showed that these were some of the slowest servers).

 The VPN’s no-logs policy, privacy-friendly HQ, and military-grade encryption are all excellent news for torrenting in privacy and anonymity, too.
+It doesn’t have a bandwidth cap either, which is great for speeds.

 However, you aren’t guaranteed a smooth torrenting experience across the network because FastestVPN’s speeds are so varied.
 I was able to torrent easily while connected to the US server in LA, but another server in Australia slowed me down so much that torrenting was impossible.